VictoriaMetrics/VictoriaMetrics/docs/vmctl.md

    --vm-password value    VictoriaMetrics password for basic auth [$VM_PASSWORD]
 ```

-When doing a migration user needs to specify flags for source (where and how to fetch data) and for
+When doing a migration user needs to specify flags for **source** (where and how to fetch data) and for
-destination (where to migrate data).
-Every mode has additional details and nuances, please see
+**destination** (where to migrate data).
+Every command has additional details and nuances, please see
 them below in corresponding sections.

-For the destination flags see the full description by running the following command:
+For the **destination** flags see the full description by running the following command:
 ```
 $ ./vmctl influx --help | grep vm-
 ```